RaphaelMasset/Wikipedia_using_Django/entries/HTML.md

 # HTML

-HTML is a markup language that can be used to define the structure of a web page.
-HTML elements include
+The HyperText Markup Language or HTML is the standard markup language for documents designed to be displayed in a web browser.
+It defines the meaning and structure of web content.
+It is often assisted by technologies such as Cascading Style Sheets [CSS](/CSS) and scripting languages such as JavaScript.
+HTML elements include:

 * headings
 * paragraphs